Ear Wax Removal Methods

 There is no water involved, is a completely dry procedure and can be done on ears that are not suitable for irrigation.

 Irrigation uses a controlled flow of warm water to flush the wax from your ear.
+It is often a pleasant feeling and is very gentle.

 It requires the application of olive oil for 3-5 days prior to the procedure being performed.